imagitama/phasmophobia-site/how-to-play/sanity/index.md

 When your sanity is low the ghost gets stronger.

+You might also hear a heartbeat sound and your flashlight might randomly flicker.

 ## Shade

 If you look at a Shade ghost your sanity will drop very quickly.